 The School of Biological Sciences at UEA is a vibrant community, boasting state-of-art research facilities as well as modern teaching laboratories and is firmly embedded in the internationally renowned Norwich Research Park.

 We offer a broad range of courses and a high degree of flexibility for our students.
-This is one of the reasons that we have been consistently ranked among the top five Biology Departments in the National Student Survey.
-In 2014, Biology at UEA was ranked joint 1st among all mainstream English universities.
+This is one of the reasons that we have regularly been ranked among the top five Biology Departments in the National Student Survey.

 The quality of our teaching is reflected in the excellent rates of employment among our graduates, with 71% of our students finding graduate-level employment or pursuing postgraduate education six months after graduation.

 Our academic researchers are at the forefront of their field – you can read about the School's research and teaching achievements in the 2013 BIO Report.